RichardOfWard/qwervoragrams/Readme.md

 Qwervoragrams
 =============
-Qwervoragrams are (I have decided) sets of word that can be typed on (at least) two different keyboards layouts using the same keystrokes.
+Qwervoragrams are (I have decided) sets of word that can be typed on (at least) two different keyboard layouts using the same keystrokes.

 The word is a portmanteau of 'qwerty', 'Dvorak', and 'anagram'.